AustinBH/The-Final-FM-frontend/README.md

 Once the git repository is forked and cloned, in the project directory, you can run:<br>
 **`npm install`**

-At this point you will want to make sure that the [backend API](https://github.com/AustinBH/The-Final-FM-backend) is also configured and running.

-Once the npm is installed run:<br>
+Once the npm packages are installed run:<br>

 **`npm start`**